 We had arranged a home-style birth in a birthing center in Albuquerque, about an hour and a half drive from where lived.
 We drove to Albuquerque for the nurse-midwife to give her an examination and hopefully to stimulate the birth process.
 At the end of the exam, we drove home stopping in Santa Fe for an Italian dinner.
 Around one in the morning, my wife wakes me up after throwing up the Italian dinner and says the baby is coming.
 Time to make the 90-minute drive back to Albuquerque.

-We get in our old Dodge van that we drove across the country in and discovered that we did not have enough gas to make the entire trip.
+We got in our old Dodge van that we drove across the country in and discovered that we did not have enough gas to make the entire trip.
 In fact, we were not sure we had enough gas to get to the all-night truck stop about 25 minutes away.
 Only slight panic as we did really trust that we were protected.
 We made a quick stop at the Ranch, the house where Yogi Bhajan lived with his family, where a guard was always on duty.
 He found some gas to put in our van so we could get to the truck stop.

 Thankfully we arrived at the truck stop and proceeded to fill up the van.
 When it was full I went inside to pay and found no one around.
 I called out a few times and eventually heard a sound coming from behind the counter.
 The attendant was laying on the floor shaking, and in broken words said he was just robbed at gunpoint and told to lay on the floor and not to move.
 We must have missed the robbers by a minute or two.
 I explained to the man that my wife was in the car and she was in labor so I needed to go.
 I left the gas money on the counter and headed back on the road.

 We had called from the truck stop so they were ready when we arrived.
-My wife got into the bed and I went to the kitchen to make some Yogi Tea.
+My wife got into bed and I went to the kitchen to make some Yogi Tea.
 We used only fresh ingredients since Yogi Tea teabags did not exist yet. (imagine that!)
 I put all the ingredients in the water and turned on the stove to boil the water to cook the tea.

-A few minutes later, the nurse-midwife announces that its time to push.
+A few minutes later, the nurse-midwife announces that it’s time to push.
 The first pregnancy often takes 10-20 hours, but it seems the combination of the Italian dinner and the exciting 90-minute drive helped to speed up the process.
-Our son arrived 30 minutes after we got the center.
+Our son arrived thirty minutes after we got to the center.
 As soon as he emerged he was put into a warm bath.
 This was used to help the soul transition from the warm fluid he has come from into the world.
 The warm water reminds them of the feeling of being in the womb, so they can relax.
 It seemed to work.
 He was then put on his mother’s chest so he could hear and feel her heartbeat.
 This was what he had listened to the last 9 months so it comforted him.
 Just then I smelled something and remembered the yogi tea.
-All the water had cooked away and began cooking the pot.
+All the water had cooked away and ended up cooking the pot.

-I felt a deep connection and strength with the soul that was out son.
+I felt a deep connection and strength with the soul that was our son.
 Through his karmic needs, I felt trust in all the challenges.
 Each step was just that, a step towards a final outcome that we planned for and consciously invited.
 The events felt out of time and space.
 A description that also describes the soul.
 When everything was happening, it was just life unfolding.
 Looking back, it was a strange journey, but when in the action, it seemed like the most ordinary thing in the world.

 These sorts of experiences prepare us for those times when we start judging what is going on and decide one situation is bad and another situation is good.
 This is a rejection of reality.
 Bad and good are imagined beliefs.
 The classic story of the old farmer and the two things he most valued, his son and his horse.
 One day the horse runs away.
 All the neighbors say that’s bad.
 The old man says, “We will see”.
 Some days later the horse returns with 3 wild horses following.
 The neighbors all proclaim this was a good thing.
 The old man says, “We will see”.
 The following week his son was trying to break one of the wild horses.
 The horse bucked with such great force the son was thrown off and broke his leg.
 All the neighbors said this was terrible.
 The old man says, “We will see”.
 The following week the military came through town signing up all the young men in the village to go and fight a war in some faraway land.
 But not the old man’s son for his leg was broken.
 The neighbors all said what great good fortune.
 The old man said, “We will see”.